This document is also available in this non-normative format: diff to previous version

 case it is simply returned.
 Otherwise, a new blank node identifier

-is generated by concatenating the string _:b
+is generated by concatenating the string _:b and the

 counter.
 If the passed identifier is not null,